Top Takeaways From This Post

 You receive this tax ID automatically by snail mail roughly two weeks after registering your address for the first time in Germany.
 If you somehow misplace this number, you can request your German tax ID very conveniently through this online form.

-Step 2.1.
-Determine Your Responsible Finanzamt
+1.2) Find Out Your Responsible Finanzamt

 This one is easy!

-You can search for your responsible Finanzamt by using search terms ‘your city’ + Finanzamt.
+You can search for your responsible Finanzamt by using the search terms ‘your city’ + Finanzamt.
 Usually, the first search result will be correct.

 In the case of big cities, you may see multiple Finanzamt offices like ‘Finanzamt Nürnberg-Süd’, ‘Finanzamt Nürnberg-Nord’ and ‘Zentralfinanzamt Nürnberg’.